 However, if you are traditionally published by a Big Five or similar, and your book is being financed by your publisher, your publisher will send galleys of your book to Kirkus, and your book will be reviewed without a fee.

 How is the review structured?

 Kirkus reviews tend to be pretty heavy on the plot, and light on the analysis.
 Typically, the reviews start with a logline, followed by a paragraph of plot description (this happens, then this, then this), concluding in a one- or two-line verdict that summarizes the reviewer’s key takeaways from the book.
 This plot-heavy copy is not so much of a review, as a synopsis.
 And here’s the galling bit: reviews do not always fill up the 300 words; sometimes, they can be much shorter.
 Like, a sentence or two.
 For $425!
-Value for money?
+Value for money if you’re paying for it yourself?
 Perhaps not.
 But when you consider the fact that they are invariably written to be quoted, offering bites that can be extracted for book jackets – “A jolt for thriller junkies”, “Stunning”, “Unputdownable”, “A tour de force” and so on – perhaps word count doesn’t matter so much.
 Perhaps that single line, or word, can propel your book into the stratosphere.
 Suddenly, it doesn’t seem all that expensive after all.

 What is a starred review?